tsgates/arch-wiki-markdown/wiki/Pacman.md

 Tip:Remember that pacman's output is logged in /var/log/pacman.log.

-Before upgrading, it is advisable to visit the Arch Linux home page to check the latest news (or subscribe to the RSS feed): when updates require out-of-the-ordinary user intervention (more than what can be handled simply by following the instructions given by pacman), an appropriate news post will be made.
+Before upgrading, it is advisable to visit the Arch Linux home page to check the latest news (alternatively subscribe to the RSS feed, arch-announce mailing list, or follow @archlinux on Twitter), when updates require out-of-the-ordinary user intervention (more than what can be handled simply by following the instructions given by pacman), an appropriate news post will be made.

 If one encounters problems that cannot be solved by these instructions,